-In TransCapstone, RV64IZicsr memory access instructions behave the same as in Pure Capstone if cwrld is 1 (secure world).
-However, if cwrld is 0 (normal world), these instructions behave differently in different encoding modes.
+In TransCapstone secure world (i.e., cwrld is 1), RV64IZicsr memory access instructions behave the same as in Pure Capstone.

-- When cwrld is 0 (normal world) and emode is 1 (capability encoding mode), these instructions behave the same as in Pure Capstone. - When cwrld is 0 (normal world) and emode is 0 (integer encoding mode), these instructions behave the same as in RV64IZicsr except that the following adjustments are made to these instructions: - \circ An "Unexpected operand type (24)" exception is raised if any of x[rs1], x[rs2] and x[rd] contains a capability. - An "Capability out of bound (28)" exception is raised if the address to be accessed (i.e., x[rs1] + imm) is within the range (SBASE size, SEND), where size is the size (in bytes) of the integer to be loaded/stored.
+However, in TransCapstone normal world (i.e., cwrld is 0), these instructions behave differently in

-• For store instructions (i.e., sb, sh, sw, sd), the content in the CLEN-bit aligned memory location [cbase, cend), which alias with memory location [x[rs1] + imm, x[rs1] + imm + size), is set to integer type, where cbase = (x[rs1] + imm) & ~(CLENBYTES - 1) and cend = cbase + CLENBYTES.
+- When cwrld is 0 (normal world) and emode is 1 (capability encoding mode), these instructions behave the same as in Pure Capstone. - When cwrld is 0 (normal world) and emode is 0 (integer encoding mode), these instructions behave the same as in RV64IZicsr except that the following adjustments are made to these instructions: - An Unexpected operand type (24) exception is raised if any of the operands (i.e., x[rs1], x[rs2] or x[rd]) contains a capability. - An Load access fault (5) (for load) or Store/AMO access fault(7) (for store) exception is raised if the address to be accessed (i.e., x[rs1] + imm) is within the range (SBASE size, SEND). - For store instructions (i.e., sb, sh, sw, sd), the content in the CLENBYTES-byte aligned memory location [cbase, cend), which aliases with memory location [x[rs1] + imm, x[rs1] + imm + size), is set to integer type, where cbase = (x[rs1] + imm) & ~(CLENBYTES 1) and cend = cbase + CLENBYTES.